Tuesday, 17 December 2019

 HISTORY OF GINGEE FORT.

 According to the legend the Gingee or Senji obtained the name from Senji Amman, a virgin goddess of Gingee.
-The original fort was founded by Ananda Kon-I, the chief of Konar Community is 1200 CE and the Krishnagiri was fortified by his successor Krishna Kon around 1240 CE The other buildings and structures were raised by the successive rulers of Gingee belonging to the Vijayanagara, The Nayaka, Maratha, Mughal, Carnatic Nawabs, the French, and British during the period from 1383 to 1780 CE.
+The original fort was founded by Ananda Kon-I, the chief of the Konar Community in 1200 CE, and the Krishnagiri was fortified by his successor Krishna Kon around 1240 CE The other buildings and structures were raised by the successive rulers of Gingee belonging to the Vijayanagara, The Nayaka, Maratha, Mughal, Carnatic Nawabs, the French, and British during the period from 1383 to 1780 CE.

 RAJAGIRI FORT